AzureIoTGBB/azure-iot-edge-hol/module2/README.dotnet.md

 ![ArduinoIDE](/images/m2bArduino6.png)

-5. Click the deploy button to load the sketch to the device.
+5. Click the "Upload" button to load the sketch to the device.
 After the sketch has deployed look at your Arduino to validate you have a blinking LED (once per second).

 ### Assemble device